jdgregson/datahaus/README.md

 selected from the database.

 As a very simple example, lets say your database has a key of "cats" with a value of "I really like cats.
-I collect them."
+I often collect them."
 The conversation would look something like this:
 ```
 Query> what do you think of cats?
 I really like cats.
-I collect them.
+I often collect them.
 ```

 ## How to create the MySQL table